-STUDENTS SHOULD INDICATE their interest in nursing at the time they apply for admission to the college.
-They should start work on their prenursing requirements in their freshman year, following closely the suggested program on page 78.
+Students should indicate their interest in nursing at the time they apply for admission to the college.
+They should begin work on their prenursing requirements in their freshman year, following closely the suggested program on page 86-87.
 Transfer students who wish to be considered for admission to the nursing program should consult the department chair.

 By January 15 of the sophomore year, students must apply for admission to the Hope-Calvin Department of Nursing.
-Application forms are available in the department and at the Office of the Registrar.
-To be eligible for admission to the nursing program a student must have completed the eighteen courses in the pre-nursing program, nine of which must be the required courses in the natural and social sciences.
-A minimum cumulative grade point average of C + (2.3) is required and a minimum grade of C-(1.7) is required in each of the natural and social science courses with a minimum grade point average of C (2.0) required for all natural and social science courses.
+Application forms are available in the department.
+To be eligible to begin the nursing program a student must have completed the eighteen courses in the pre-nursing program, nine of which must be the required courses in the natural and social sciences.
+A minimum cumulative grade point average of C+(2.3) is required and a minimum grade of C-(1.7) is required in each of the natural and social science courses.
 Since enrollment in the final two years-the clinical nursing years-is limited, admission is selective, and completion of the pre-nursing program does not assure acceptance.

-The baccalaureate nursing program requirements are described on pages 79-81.
+The baccalaureate nursing program requirements are described on page 86.